Learn robotics at home, even if you have no background in electronics or programming!

 A. Our kits include a Raspberry Pi 3B as it is by far the best model for electronics and robotics projects.
 We do get questions from users about the newly released Raspberry Pi 4 however it's important to understand that newer isn't always better.
 Which model will best suit your needs is largely dependent on what your will use the Pi for (robotics projects vs. a personal computer replacement for example) and also your personal skill level.
-For example, a major drawback to the Pi 4 is it's power consumption.
-It simply can't be reliably powered with a standard battery pack and so it needs to be plugged into the wall.
-If you are building a mobile robot this presents a problem as a robot that needs to be plugged in is significantly less fun.
 Click here to read more about the differences between the Pi 3B and the Pi 4 including why the Pi 3B is a superior choice for electronics and robotics projects, especially for beginner and intermediate users.

 Q. Are the kit parts reusable?

 A. Yes!
 The kit parts are fully reusable for other projects.
 Please note the PDF file containing the lessons is copyrighted and is not able to be sold or given away.

 A. In addition to the curriculum and Levels A-C parts kits purchased with it, you will need:

 Computer Monitor (a television can also be used provided it has HDMI inputs, please note, a laptop computer will not work for this purpose)